joergmlpts/arlo-camera-monitor/README.md

 ## Dependencies

 This code needs Python 3.7 or later.
-It relies on package [pyaarlo](https://github.com/twrecked/pyaarlo) to communicate with the Arlo cloud.
+It relies on the package [pyaarlo](https://github.com/twrecked/pyaarlo) to communicate with the Arlo cloud.